 With exception to the cooling-off period or selling the business, a franchisee’s right to otherwise terminate a franchise agreement is limited.

-(c) Breach by the franchisor
+Breach by the Franchisor

-The Code doesn’t grant franchisees the right to terminate a franchise agreement if the franchisor is in breach.
+The Franchising Code of Conduct doesn’t grant franchisees the right to terminate a franchise agreement if the franchisor is in breach.
 However, some franchise agreements may allow a franchisee to terminate in some circumstances.